WE ARE DEDICATED TO THE ADVANCEMENT OF SUSTAINABLE, WORLD-CLASS GLOBAL BUSINESSES ADDRESSING THE NEEDS OF LOCAL POPULATIONS.

 Our disciplined insistence on value, consistent underwriting standards and focused risk management seeks to deliver a steady uncorrelated return profile that relieves our investors from the notoriously difficult task of trying to “market-time” the asset class.

 We seek for each deal to deliver an asymmetric return profile, with a worst-case return of capital and a best-case, equity-level multiple of original capital.
-Each deal therefore is designed to be inherently uncorrelated to any index, and the whole portfolio naturally follows suit.
+Each deal therefore is designed to be inherently uncorrelated to any index, and any portfolio of deals naturally follows suit.

 The conventional EM private equity ("EMPE") industry, spawned by development finance institutions approximately 30 years ago, has struggled to generate attractive absolute returns or positive diversification benefits (low correlation to widely followed and accessible indices).